1. GENERAL PROVISIONS

 4. SPECIAL RULES CONCERNING THE DOGS

 4.1.
 The dogs may not be released in the whole area of the event during its time, from opening to closing.
 Use of leashes during the races and in the whole area of the event is therefore mandatory.
 Running belts are considered leashes.
-The length of the leash cannot exceed 160 cm, tolerance is 5 cm.
-The leash has to have a harness for the hand, which must be used during the race.
+The length of the leash or running belt cannot exceed 250 cm, tolerance is 5 cm.
+The leash must have a harness for the hand, which must be used during the race.
 Flexi leashes or similar, automatic cord leashes are not allowed, regardless of manufacturer or brand.
-We recommend simultaneous use of a running belt and a harness.
+We strongly recommend simultaneous use of a running belt and a harness.

 4.2.
 The Race Committee may require a Racer to use a muzzle, or recommend disqualification in case of extreme behaviour.
 The Race Committee will check whether the muzzle meets the physiological requirements of the dog (ie. if it can breathe easily, therefore keep itself cool).
 If not, they will suggest an alternative type of muzzle.